-A ball remains in play until the end of the stroke in which it is pegged out, but it becomes dead immediately it hits the peg.
+A ball remains in play until the end of the stroke in which it is pegged out, but a ball other than the striker's ball becomes dead immediately it hits the peg.
 This means that it cannot thereafter be roqueted although it can influence other balls being roqueted or scoring points or the striker's ball making a roquet on another ball.
 This reverses a relatively recent ruling.